stackus/goht/README.md

 See more options with `hamlet help generate` or `hamlet generate -h`.

 ## Library Installation
+When you are using Hamlet you will typically be dealing with the generated Go code, and not the Hamlet runtime directly.
+However, if you need to install the Hamlet library, you can do so with:
 ```sh
 go get github.com/stackus/hamlet
 ```

-### Using Hamlet
+## Using Hamlet
-To use Hamlet you will need to create a Hamlet template file.
-See [The Hamlet template](#the-hamlet-template) for more information.
+To start using Hamlet, the first step is to create a Hamlet file with template.
+If you need guidance, the section [The Hamlet template](#the-hamlet-template) has all the information you need.

-After you have your templates written, you will need to generate the Go code for them.
-This is done using the before mentioned [CLI](#hamlet-cli) tool.
+Once your templates are written, the next step involves generating Go code from them.
+The [CLI](#hamlet-cli) tool handles this generation step.
+It's a straightforward process that converts your Hamlet files and templates into ready to run Go files.

-The resulting Go files will have a Hamlet template function for each of the templates in the file.
+Each generated Go file will include a function corresponding to each of your templates.

-When called, the template function will return a `*hamlet.Template` which can be used to render the template.
+The names of the functions are not altered at all, if you want them to be exported in Go then you need to use an uppercase letter for the first character of the template name.

+When this function is executed, it yields a `*hamlet.Template`.
+This is what you'll use to render your templates in the application.

 ```go
 package main